 World Wildlife Day, held annually on 3 March, was created to celebrate and raise awareness of the world’s wild animals and plants.
 The day has now become the most important global annual event dedicated to wildlife.
 This year’s theme is “Life below water: for people and planet”.
 Oceans harbour a rich variety of communities and a wealth of strange and beautiful creatures, each with its … Continue reading Sharing nature’s gems for World Wildlife Day

+Please note: Some products listed in this article may no longer be available for sale.
 December is here and the festive season has already begun!
 At Queensland Museum Shop you’ll find timeless, high-quality pieces and a huge range of unique gifts for your family.
-To help you win the ‘best gift-giver’ title, we’ve hand-picked special objects and curated gift guides tailored to all ages, curiosities, loves and passions.
-Every purchase supports the important work we do at Queensland Museum and … Continue reading Queensland Museum Guide To The Gifts That Keep On Giving
+To help you win the ‘best gift-giver’ title, we’ve hand-picked special objects and curated gift guides tailored to all ages, curiosities, … Continue reading Queensland Museum Guide To The Gifts That Keep On Giving

 Queensland Museum Collection Manager (Mammals and Birds), Heather Janetzki, talks about some of her favourite items within the Queensland DNA campaign that you have the opportunity to look after.